Ernott/Ernott/README.md

 ### 🧠 About Me

 - 🧰 I enjoy Linux environments and the efficiency of WSL.
-- 🌐 I build Telegram bots using Node.js and TypeScript.
-- 🛠️ I’m looking for collaborative environments like EnvíaMe to grow.
+- 🛠️ I’m looking for collaborative environments to grow.
 - 📄 I'm also into professional documentation with Markdown and GitHub Pages.
 - 🎨 I mix tech and design—everything from scripts to animated branding.